Jakee4488/GraphRag-Neo4j_llama3.1/README.md

 ## Description

-GraphRag-Neo4j_llama3.1 is an implementation of Graph RAG (Relational Adjacency Graph) using Neo4j and llama_3.1.
+GraphRag-Neo4j_llama3.1 is an implementation of Graph RAG  using Neo4j and llama_3.1.
 This project aims to leverage the power of graph databases and machine learning for advanced relational data processing and analysis.

 ## Features